Geri McGee, The Showgirl And Mob Wife Immortalized In ‘Casino’

 The two fought often.
 McGee accused Rosenthal of having affairs.
 Rosenthal accused her of drinking too much and taking too many pills.
 He hired private investigators to keep tabs on her and then threatened divorce if she didn’t have a second child with him.
 She did, but it only made her more depressed.

-Shortly after, Rosenthal was nearly killed when his car exploded, but he survived by some miracle.
-A few weeks later, the divorce was finalized, and then tragedy struck: Geri McGee collapsed in the lobby of a Beverly Hills hotel, her legs covered in bruises.
+Shortly after, Rosenthal was nearly killed when his car exploded in an assassination attempt.
+A few weeks later, Geri McGee collapsed in the lobby of a Beverly Hills hotel, her legs covered in bruises.
 She had a lethal amount of cocaine, valium, and whiskey in her system, and she died in the hospital three days later.